varnishcache/varnish-cache/doc/sphinx/users-guide/vcl-built-in-subs.rst

 vcl_pipe
 ~~~~~~~~

 Called upon entering pipe mode.
-In this mode, the request is passed
+In this mode, the request is passed on
-on to the backend, and any further data from either client or backend
+to the backend, and any further data from both the client and backend
 is passed on unaltered until either end closes the
 connection.
 Basically, Varnish will degrade into a simple TCP proxy,
 shuffling bytes back and forth.
+For a connection in pipe mode, no
+other VCL subroutine will ever get called after `vcl_pipe`.

 The `vcl_pipe` subroutine may terminate with calling ``return()`` with one
 of the following keywords: